dietmarkuehl/kuhllib/src/tutorial/README.md

 ## Chaining Work on the Completion of Other Sender: `then`

-`then` example program ([getting-started-2.cpp](getting-started-2.cpp)) is built on top of the `just` example and implements a sender `then`.
+The `then` example program ([getting-started-2.cpp](getting-started-2.cpp)) is built on top of the `just` example and implements a sender `then`.

-`then` takes the other sender and a functor accepting single arguemnt of type returned by the sender execution.
+`then` takes the other sender and a function object accepting a single argument of the type returned by the sender execution.
 The work of `then` is to execute the given function immediatly after the completion of the given sender.
 The value returned by the sender will be passed to a function.
 And the value returned by the function will be reported to a receiver by calling `set_value`.

-`then` sender can accept any sender including `then` sender itself allowing the chaining.
+The `then` sender can accept any sender including another `then` sender itself allowing the chaining.
 The following example will provide the result of multiplying 42 by 100 and then adding 55:

 ```
     auto sender1 = tut::just(42);
     auto sender2 = tut::then(sender1, [](auto value)